 The University Research Council exercises no direction or supervision over the details of the activities to be performed, but it does require adherence to the original objectives and purposes of the proposal and submission of a final report.
 No later than 30 days after the termination date of the award, the awardee must submit a final report as a pdf-attachment to email@example.com and firstname.lastname@example.org.
 The report should present in detail the accomplishments of the project including a summary of findings as well as all dissemination activities, such as articles, presentations, etc. Finally, the awardee needs to assess the extent to which the outcomes and expectations indicated in the proposal were met.

 Any publication (dissertation, report, journal article, etc.) resulting from a DRA must carry an acknowledgment that the project was carried out with support from the Cleveland State University Dissertation Research Award Program.

-Award decisions are expected by May 2, 2014, and notification of the outcome of the review is expected by May 16, 2014.
-Awarded funds will be available beginning September 1, 2014 and will be awarded upon documentation of meeting the three criteria under "Prior to Awarding Funds" listed above.
+Award decisions, and notification of the outcome of the review, are expected by April 30, 2015.
+Awarded funds will be available beginning June 1, 2015 and will be awarded upon documentation of meeting the three criteria under "Prior to Awarding Funds" listed above.

 The following signatures on the application cover page are required in order for a proposal to be eligible for consideration:

 In addition, a letter of support from the studentís faculty research advisor must be part of the single pdf-formatted attachment.
 The letter of support must describe the significance of the potential funding, potential benefits to CSU, and probability for successful completion of the research.
 The letter of support should also comment on the credentials of the student relative to the standards of his or her discipline.